xytrux/RPCsync/README.md

 This guide provides step-by-step instructions on how to run RPCsync using the provided code.
 There are 2 ways.

 # Script
-## AS OF RIGHT NOW THE SCRIPT IS BROKEN, DO NOT USE.

 To simplify the process of running RPCsync, you can use the bash script!